Temporal Coarse Graining for Classical Stochastic Noise in Quantum Systems: Method

 We conclude by noting that we have the freedom to choose our time increments $\left\{t_1, t_2, \dots \right\}$ and that these increments need not be evenly spaced.
+For example, this can be convenient when coarse-graining over quantum operations that vary in duration, such as in a quantum circuit where single and two qubit gates may have different physical durations.
 Because the separation of the time increments dictates the duration of the bridge process, the separation effectively dictates which components of the noise are treated as decoherence versus coherent errors in a given increment.
 Using longer increments has the advantage of requiring fewer steps to realize the total dynamics, but it also incurs a higher approximation error in the truncated Magnus and cumulant expansion.
+We can therefore expect to use longer time increments as the noise strength becomes weaker without sacrificing accuracy.